sensory check/SPD and intro prim reflex with parent and child engaging in calming activity

 • Communicate with professionals more effectively

 You don’t need to become an expert—you just need enough clarity to advocate for your child with confidence.
+This is exactly why I created Holistic Integrative Developmental Therapy - it walks you through this and keeps it fun!

-Conclusion: Understanding the Body Creates Space for Connection
+Understanding the Body Creates Space for Connection

 Your child’s sensory responses, tone, and reflex patterns are not barriers—they’re invitations.
 They reveal what the nervous system needs to feel safe, capable, and connected.